I've been an online writer for more than 11 years. My articles typically focus on politics and history.

-As a life-defining day, it ranks right up there with the day Neil Armstrong spoke to the world from the surface of the moon, "That's one small step for a man, one giant leap for mankind."
-It became as life altering as the bullet fired from the sixth-floor window of Dallis' Texas School Book Depository on November 22, 1963.
+As a life-defining day, it ranks close to the day Neil Armstrong spoke to the world from the surface of the moon: "That's one small step for a man, one giant leap for mankind."
+It became as life-altering as the bullet fired from the sixth-floor window of Dallas' Texas School Book Depository on November 22, 1963.
 And, like all widely shared defining events, 9/11 has many monuments and memorials to convey the significance of that horrendous day to generations yet to be born.

 Tear of Grief

-One of the more controversial of all the 9/11 memorials is the Russian inspired sculpture originally known as the "Tear Of Grief".
+One of the more controversial of all the 9/11 memorials is the Russian-inspired sculpture originally known as the "Tear of Grief".
 The forty-foot stainless steel replica of a teardrop suspended in a fractured 100-foot, 175-ton, bronze-clad tower now bears the official title "To the Struggle Against World Terrorism".
 This extraordinary work is a gift to the United States from the citizens of Russia and from the renowned sculptor Zurab Tsereteli.

-Seventy-year-old Zurab Tsereteli is the energetic president of the Russian Academy of Arts.
+Born in 1934, Zurab Tsereteli is the energetic president of the Russian Academy of Arts.
 He has been a controversial icon at the center of Russian and Soviet art for decades.
-His creative ingenuity is responsible for his world fame and his artistic vision has often led to a vortex of criticism in his own country.
+His creative ingenuity is responsible for his worldwide fame, and his artistic vision has often led to a vortex of criticism in his own country.

 It is, therefore, not surprising that among all the 9/11 memorials, his would be one engulfed in a firestorm of controversy.
-Due to the support from former Jersey City Mayor Glenn Cunningham, the "Tear Of Grief" monument committee was able to bypass many of the usual review requirements.
-The murmurs of opposition grew into an uproar, however when the popular mayor died in May 2004.
+Due to the support from former Jersey City Mayor Glenn Cunningham, the "Tear of Grief" monument committee was able to bypass many of the usual review requirements.
+The murmurs of opposition grew into an uproar, however, when the popular mayor died in May 2004.

 In September 2005, Russian President Vladimir Putin was present in Bayonne, New Jersey, for the groundbreaking that launched the one-year construction project.
 The entire structure was designed and built in Russia, transported in pieces to the US, and assembled in Harbor View Park on the Peninsula at Bayonne Harbor.
 The remarkable view from this beautiful two-acre public park on the New Jersey side of New York Harbor includes both the World Trade Center in downtown Manhattan and the Statue of Liberty.

-The 11-sided granite base of the sculpture listed 3,024 names of persons killed on the tragic September 11th in New York, Washington, and Pennsylvania in addition to six others who died in the World Trade Center bombing in 1993.
+The 11-sided granite base of the sculpture listed 3,024 names of persons killed on the tragic September 11th in New York, Washington, and Pennsylvania, in addition to six others who died in the World Trade Center bombing in 1993.
 The artist, unfortunately, used an outdated list.
-He failed to remove 43 names that were deleted from the official record between October 2003 and January 2004 when their actual deaths, and in some cases their existence, was not proven.
+He failed to remove 43 names that were deleted from the official record between October 2003 and January 2004 when their actual deaths, and in some cases their existence, were not proven.
 As a result, criticism and controversy continued to swirl around this ten-story sculpture on the shores of New York Harbor.

 Beyond the Controversy

-Within the international arena of one-upmanship, the Russian gift of the "Tear Of Grief" has captured a New York Harbor distinction that had long been held by the French.
+Within the international arena of one-upmanship, the Russian gift of the "Tear of Grief" has captured a New York Harbor distinction that had long been held by the French.
 From now on, visitors sailing into the Port of New York will observe Russia’s "Tear Drop Memorial" off the port side before they see France’s Statue of Liberty standing proudly with her torch held high above Liberty Island.